Embotics/Scenarios/Foreign-Exchange-Rate-Sync/README.md

 This scenario explores using a Scheduled Workflow in Commander to automatically update the exchange rate associated with a Commander Cost Model.
 This scenario uses the Exchange Rate API, available here http://exchangeratesapi.io/, and is backed by exchange data from the European Central Bank.
 Currencies available for conversion depend on the data available from this API.
+The end result will be that self-service portal users will see all costs in the foreign currency.
+Note that the Admin UI will only see a subset of costs in the foreign currency.
+Please reach out to support@embotics.com for any questions.

 ## Change Log